wardz/FocusFrame/README.md

 /targetlasttarget
 ```
 but the problem is that addons can only create macros outside combat, so you won't be able to switch focus reliably.
 There's also a delay
 between /target and /cast in the macro system that sometimes makes you cast the spell on your current target instead of the new target.
 I recommend people to switch to mouseover macros instead, it's way more reliable.
+If you don't care about focus cast, there should already be several enemy frame addons out there that allow tracking health, auras, casts etc on nearby units.

 ## Usage & Info
 - [Chat commands/macros](https://github.com/wardz/FocusFrame/wiki/Commands)